This chapter is intended for people new to web hosting. If this is your first time creating a website, start here.

 Once you are comfortable with basic Plesk capabilities, try out some advanced hosting features: Expand website functionality by installing web applications, secure your sites with SSL certificates, employ databases, and much more.

-Note: Hosting providers can turn off some of the advanced features to make your Control Panel look simple and user friendly.
+Note: Hosting providers can turn off some of the advanced features to make your Customer Panel look simple and user friendly.
 We have used the (Advanced) prefix to designate the sections about features that may be turned off.
 If you require one of the advanced options, contact your hosting provider.